puppetlabs/puppet-docs/source/guides/custom_types.markdown

     end
 {% endhighlight %}

 In this example, any whitespace would be trimmed from the first line (in this case, it's zero spaces), then the greatest common amount would be trimmed from remaining lines.
-Three lines have four leading spaces, two lines have six, and two lines have eight, so two leading spaces would be trimmed from each line.
+Three lines have four leading spaces, two lines have six, and two lines have eight, so four leading spaces would be trimmed from each line.
 This leaves the example code block indented by four spaces, and thus doesn't break the Markdown formatting.

 ### Properties and Parameters